-But while playing soccer her foot landed in a hole and she sustained a Lisfranc injury, snapping ligament and displacing a bone in her foot.
-She was told she’d need surgery and a long period of non-weight bearing if she ever wanted to walk and run normally again.
+But while playing soccer, her foot landed in a hole and she sustained a Lisfranc injury, snapping a ligament and displacing a bone in her foot.
+She was told she would need surgery and a long period of non-weight bearing if she ever wanted to walk and run normally again.

-When Lauren’s doctor suggested she buy an iWALK2.0 and showed her a picture of it she laughed at first, thinking he was kidding.
+When Lauren’s doctor suggested she buy an iWALK crutch and showed her a picture of it, she laughed at first, thinking he was kidding.
 But pretty soon she wasn’t laughing.

 She explains: “For the next few days at home I was absolutely miserable.
 I couldn’t do anything on my own and the use of my arms was completely restricted with crutches.
 I couldn’t get myself a cup of water or go out anywhere because using crutches was so physically taxing.
 My independence was completely taken away in an instant, and I lived on the couch in my living room.
 I was terrified for surgery.
 I’d never had an injury this severe and I had been a competitive cheerleader and tumbler for the last six years.
 After wallowing around for a few days, I swallowed my pride and ordered the peg-leg contraption.”

-As soon as the iWALK2.0 – or Peggy as Lauren and her family nicknamed it – arrived, she got her freedom back.
+As soon as the iWALK crutch – or “Peggy” as Lauren and her family nicknamed it – arrived, she got her freedom back.
 She explains: “I walked on Peggy EVERYWHERE.
 I was back to my normal energy levels and I felt like I could actually enjoy my trip to Europe now!
-So, with a newfound sense of hope and excitement I boarded my flight and jetted off to Rome.”
+So, with a newfound sense of hope and excitement, I boarded my flight and jetted off to Rome.”

-She says: “While I did have to take lots of sitting breaks, I wouldn’t have been able to have the amazing experiences I did without the iWALK2.0.
-In Cinque Terre we did a boat tour and I was able to walk down the steep mile-long stretch to get to the docks with an arm of my brother or dad and a few breaks here and there.
+She says: “While I did have to take lots of sitting breaks, I wouldn’t have been able to have the amazing experiences I did without the iWALK crutch.
+In Cinque Terre, we did a boat tour and I was able to walk down the steep mile-long stretch to get to the docks with the arm of my brother or dad and a few breaks here and there.
 It was exhausting, but I wouldn’t have been able to do it any other way.”